jakepage91/hello-distr/README.md

 Feel free to fork it, tinker around a bit and find out what Distr can offer for your on premises software.

+> **Note**: This repository has been successfully configured with GitHub Actions and Distr Hub integration for automated releases and deployments.

 ## Tools

 We make use of: